Jersey City Traumatic Brain Injury Lawyer

 How a Jersey City Lawyer Can Help a TBI Victim

 Davis, Saperstein & Salomon, P.C., will conduct an independent investigation of the accident that caused your TBI.
 We will determine the cause of the accident, gather all evidence needed to prove another party’s negligence, and then identify all liable parties.
+We will also protect your legal rights and help you file a claim or a lawsuit for damage.

 Our firm will then seek to negotiate on your behalf with the insurer for a fair and full settlement of your case.
 Some people think that they are capable of negotiating their own settlements.
 These efforts frequently result in the denial of their claim, or a settlement for much less than the full amount they are actually owed.
+We will calculate the potential value of your claim, considering damages, future care costs, lost earnings, pain and suffering, and other economic and non-economic damages

 Davis, Saperstein & Salomon, P.C., will work towards a just settlement that covers all of your past, present, and future needs.
 When an insurance company refuses to agree to a fair settlement, our firm will be prepared to try your case in court.